whysgai/WebDev_FinalProject/README.md

 ## What is CodeSaver?

-CodeSaver is an application developed for the purpose of helping developers of various computer languages save, find and recycle their code with ease.
-The platform includes a number of features that allow users to find, read, and edit code which are saved in the form of snippets.
-Users can create and edit their own snippets, search snippets by tag/topic, view and save other users snippets, and view admin-recommended snippets.
-They can also import snippets from, and export snippets to GitHub via the GitHub Gists API.
+CodeSaver is an application designed for the purpose of helping developers of various computer languages save, find and recycle their code with ease.
+The platform includes a number of features that allow users to find, read, and edit code saved in snippets.
+Users can create and edit their own snippets, search snippets by tag/topic, view and save other users' snippets, and view admin-recommended snippets.
+They can also import snippets from and export snippets to GitHub via the GitHub Gists API.

 ## Meet the Team: